EBI-Metagenomics/EukCC/README.md

 EukCC is a completeness and contamination estimator for metagenomic assembled and isolate genomes.

-This is version 2, which should provide a better experience than version 1.
+With version 2, EukCC should provide a better experience than version 1.
 We aim at creating a stable package with long term support.
+Version 2 is currently under development and using it could lead to unexpected issues.
+We aim to release EukCC version 2 soon.

+**Note**: Version 2 is not compatible with previous versions, most commandline arguments changed.
+So version 2 is **not** a drop in replacement.

 ## Documentation
 Got over to eukcc.readthedocs.io/ to check out the documentation.

 ## Get the container

-Get EukCC quickly by fetching the container.
+Get EukCC quickly by fetching the container [Soon]
 ```
 docker pull ...
 singularity pull docker://
 ```
-Make sure to also fetch the database for version 2:
+If you installed version 2: make sure to also fetch the database for version 2:

 http://ftp.ebi.ac.uk/pub/databases/metagenomics/eukcc/